asusevski/titanic-prod/README.md

 to the model's performance in the real world with new data**.
 By taking the classic beginner Titanic project and extending it to a simulated "real world" environment, I hope that I've helped shift some mindsets to a more holistic view of data science projects and the types of interesting questions we can ask about "completed" data science projects.

+---

+*Disclaimer: the data generated for each of the new Titanics definitely don't capture the dynamics of the original Titanic dataset.
+This was for educational purposes only.*